Back

 What is anxiety?

-It is important to distinguish between "having anxiety" and "feeling anxious."
-The latter could be how you feel before a presentation or a job interview; sweaty palms and butterflies in your stomach.
-Meanwhile, those with a medical diagnosis of anxiety experienced debilitating symptoms (panic attacks, insomnia, and digestive discomfort) that interfered with their daily lives.
+It is important to distinguish between "having anxiety" and "feeling anxious".
+The latter could be how you feel before a presentation or a job interview; sweaty hands and butterflies in the stomach.
+Meanwhile, those with a medical diagnosis of anxiety experienced debilitating symptoms (panic attacks, insomnia, and digestive discomfort) that interfered with their daily life.
 If that's you, we see you and greet you.
 However, we focus more on that "feeling of anxiety" that affects most people.

 When a person experiences a situation that makes them anxious, the amygdala (the group of cells that regulate emotions) sends stress signals to the hypothalamus, which is essentially the brain's command center.
 The hypothalamus activates the sympathetic nervous system, which stimulates the adrenal glands to release adrenaline into the bloodstream.
 This increases your heart rate, raises your blood pressure, and makes you breathe faster.

-It's an adaptive survival mechanism that has evolved since prehistoric times.
-It initially alerts humans to the arrival of predators or other dangers and prepares them to flee or confront them.
+It is an adaptive survival mechanism that has evolved since prehistoric times.
+Initially, it alerts humans to the arrival of predators or other dangers and prepares them to flee or confront them.

 Psychologist David Barlow explains: "At the heart of this structure is a feeling of helplessness that focuses primarily on possible future threats, dangers, or other negative events.
 Unlike fear, where there is imminent danger."